NMAP Flag Guide: What They Are, When to Use Them

 5 Nmap Flag Variations: Scanning, Discovery, Ports, Services, Output

 Part of the reason that Nmap has been so widely adopted is the fact that it is very customizable from scan to scan.
-You can plan your scans out and pinpoint a lot of different parameters, giving you a flexible platform to study your target systems from.
+You can plan your scans out and pinpoint a lot of different parameters, giving you a flexible platform to study your target systems.
 If you want a full breakdown of the flags, read more in the Nmap Reference Guide on the Nmap website.

 Scanning Flags: What You Should Know